ps4star/FSE/ref.md

 Calls XSE hidepokepic.

 ### hidesprite (sprite ID)
 Calls XSE hidesprite. (sprite ID) can be any kind of int.
+As of v1.2, (sprite ID) is now an optional argument.
+If it is omitted, 0x800F (in-game variable which stores the people no. of last person interacted with) is used.

 ### lf
 ###### Other Names: lockface, lockfaceplayer